MixedRealityToolkit/MixedRealityToolkit-Unity/contributions/code-owners.md

 ## Removal of a code owner

-To remove code owner, follow the appeal process in section 2.2 of the [GOVERNANCE.md](../GOVERNANCE.md#2-decisions) file.
+To remove a code owner, follow the appeal process in section 2.2 of the [Governance document](../GOVERNANCE.md#2-decisions).

 ## Project maintainers